Difficult to be sure that a package install has ended

 - Add some gettext()-s where needed

-#6 Updated by Steve Beaver almost 4 years ago
+#6 Updated by Steve Beaver over 4 years ago

 - Status changed from Assigned to Feedback